-Quality Outreach Heads-up - Unicode in JDK 23: Removal of COMPAT Locale Provider
+Quality Outreach Heads-up - JDK 23: Unicode / Removal of COMPAT Locale Provider

 Nicolai Parlog on July 11, 2024The OpenJDK Quality Group is promoting the testing of FOSS projects with OpenJDK builds as a way to improve the overall quality of the release.
 This heads-up is part of a regular communication sent to the projects involved.
 To learn more about the program, and how-to join, please check here.